+Update [as of 1 July 2021]: The pitch window for this pilot is now CLOSED.
+Thank you to all who submitted.
 At New Naratif, we believe that imagining a better world is the first step to creating one.
 We invite you to start dreaming today!
-Thanks to a collaboration with the New Museum, we have funding to publish five works of original flash fiction centred around the theme of Speculative Futures in the Climate Crisis.
-Our […]
+Thanks to a collaboration with the New Museum, we have […]

 New Naratif needs your support to survive.
 To be able to continue operating this year, we need to raise a total of US$226,336—that’s 4,353 new members.
 Please click here to join our movement to create a freer, more democratic Southeast Asia.
-We have raised US$25,423.48 from 207 new memberships and 106 one-off donations.(per 24 June […]
+With 1 day to the end of our fundraiser, a generous donor will match […]

 Liyana Dhamirah, head of Red Dot United’s (RDU) Youth Wing, and Elijah Tay, the party’s youngest member at just 19 years old, talk to PJ and Sean about why they decided to join politics, building RDU, and housing, inequality, and education policy in Singapore.

 PJ Thum discusses the ongoing campaign of harassment and intimidation by the Singapore government against New Naratif, and talks about his experience being interrogated by the Singapore police.

 New Naratif condemns the continued harassment of Dr. Thum Ping Tjin and urges the Singapore Prime Minister’s Office to stop its politically motivated attack on freedom of expression.

 Ahead of the International Day of Zero Tolerance for Female Genital Mutilation on the 6th of February, Sya Taha and Saza Faradilla join PJ Thum and Sean Francis Han (Wake Up Singapore) to discuss the issue of Female Genital Cutting in Singapore, the harm it causes, and the barriers to eliminating it.